 The Shift the Industry Underestimated

-While the industry focused on parameter counts and expanding context windows, OpenAI was investing in something far more strategically important : a retrieval-augmented generation system that’s eating the AI world from the inside out.
+As much of the industry focused on parameter counts and expanding context windows, OpenAI invested in something far more strategically important: retrieval-augmented generation.

-What’s more important is this: While most organizations are still struggling with batch-processed RAG implementations that update knowledge bases every few hours or days, forward-thinking enterprises are already preparing for real-time RAG systems that can ingest, process, and respond to information within milliseconds.
+What matters more is this: batch-processed RAG implementations that update every few hours or days are already becoming a constraint.
+Forward-thinking enterprises are instead preparing for real-time RAG systems that ingest, process, and respond within milliseconds.

 The gap is no longer just technical; it increasingly reflects differences in long-term strategy and operational readiness.